Call Us Today! 781-335-6663

 SO WHAT DO WE DO?

-Well we know that the child’s brain has a high aptitude for change as a result of neuroplasticity, so it is important to get proper intervention as early as possible.
-Working with a strong team to provide both medical and therapeutic intervention will help support children whom are pediactric stroke survivors reach their optimal potential.
+We know that the child’s brain has a high aptitude for change as a result of neuroplasticity, so it is important to get proper intervention as early as possible.
+Working with a strong team to provide both medical and therapeutic intervention will help support pediactric stroke survivors to reach their optimal potential.

 Where Do I learn More?